apteryxxyz/builders/README.md

 ## 🤔 About

 Next SA (`next-sa`) is an advanced Next.js 13 server action builder.
-It provides a convenient and robust way to create server actions with type-safe validation using zod and optional caching using lru-cache.
+It provides a convenient and robust way to create server actions with type-safe validation using zod, caching using lru-cache and timeouts.
 With Next SA, you can easily build powerful server-side functionality while ensuring data integrity and performance.

 ### 🚀 Features